 Now back to sugar.
 Would a good doctor recommend feeding a growing child sugary snacks to keep them healthy?
 Would you consider an obese child healthy?
 Would an athlete eat hoho's and snickers to keep them at their fittest?
 I would venture to guess the answer to these questions is no. For me at least, and for horses too.
 Horses should have a low sugar/starch diet- meaning they really don't need grain unless they are in some serious training or endurance events.
 Even then the grain needs to be carefully selected.
 Oats are a great, low sugar grain, however, they are about 50% starch.
 When buying feed products from the store be aware of what the product is made of.
 Wheat middlings, soy hulls, wheat bran, corn, etc.- all of these are non-nutritious fillers.
 Soy is another ingredient used that can cause reactions.
 This mixture is then heated to extreme temps which causes alterations in and degradation of the proteins.
 This can cause allergic reactions and also toxic reactions because the body does not recognize these proteins.
 After this extrusion/pelleting process it is coated with molasses to cover up any rancid products used so the horse will smell something sweet and eat it.
 Sounds appetizing huh?
 Not only is this stuff dangerous to their health, it will reak havvoc on their hooves.
 You will see "growth rings" or ripples on the hoof wall, which indicate bouts of laminitis, they will usually be thin soled and sore footed without shoes, have cracks and/or thrush/fungus and most will have some degree of rotation.

 Horses nowadays are commonly seen out grazing in carefully mowed, fertilized and sprayed pastures.
 It looks pretty!
 Seeing a bunch of multi-colored horses out on that green bed of grass just looks right.
 But for most horses, it isn't.
-Unfotunately, the grass we tend to call "pasture" is nothing more than lawn grasses.
-These are typically higher in sugar.
-Some can even cause complications in pregnancy, such as fescue.
+Unfotunately, the grass we tend to call "pasture" is nothing more than a monoculture of lawn grasses.
+There is nothing really wrong with these grasses, but they need a lot of variety to fill all their basic needs.
+Some can also cause complications in pregnancy, such as fescue.
 The thing is, wild/feral horses are rarely seen grazing on one patch of ground for very long.
 Definitely not day in and day out for months or years at a time.
 They are also BROWSING on different types of grasses, shrubs, trees and plants that are naturally higher fiber and lower sugar.
 Add in the fact they can travel around 20 miles a day to get enough food and water and I think it's pretty self-evident our domestic horses are not getting the type of exercise or diet they were intended to thrive on.
 This also begins to paint a picture of why our horses are riddled with so many metabolic diseases, which leads to many hoof issues.
 How horses are kept is only the tip of the ice berg when we look at just how much they are affected by it.
 Changing their environment is the easiest thing we can do, even with limited space.
 It is also the cheapest when compared to treating the horse it's entire life with medications and special feeds, etc to keep them going.
 Sometimes we just try to do too much and cover every little issue that pops up (that is trying to show us the bigger issue) instead of just stepping back and evaluating everything.
 We end up with 10 different supplements, special shoes, injections and special feeds when maybe we just need to let them move more.
 Maybe we just need to give them some mental stimulation instead of locking them in a stall all day.
-Maybe they just need access to hay that is more similar to what feral horses eat, and let them choose how much they need.
+Maybe they just need access to hay and ground that is more similar to what feral horses eat and live on, and let them choose how much they need.
 These things are simple....
 Yet we seem to make everything so complicated for them.

 Now that you know a little about what we shouldn't feed our horses, let's talk about what we should be feeding.